logicalclocks/hops-docs/docs/featurestore/integrations/guides/sagemaker.rst

 **Storing the API Key in the AWS Secrets Manager**

-In the AWS management console ensure that your active region is the region you use for SageMaker.
+In the AWS Management Console, ensure that your active region is the region you use for SageMaker.
 Go to the *AWS Secrets Manager* and select *Store new secret*.
 Select *Other type of secrets* and add *api-key* as the key and paste the API key created in the previous step as the value.
 Click next.